marthaluka/project_5_fungal_whole_genome_and_phylogeny/workflow.md

 ## 2.0 Project Workflow
 ## 2.1 Quality Control and trimming
 -Started out the project by drafting a sketch workflow for the activities that needed to be carried out.
 Details for this can be found on the presentation slide on our github page

--The first task performed was to obtain our data from the hpc environment " cd /var/scratch/jb/Magnaporthe_project_data/ on ILRI cluster's  compute05 node."
+-The first task performed was to obtain our data from the hpc environment " cd /var/scratch/jb/Magnaporthe_project_data/ on ILRI cluster's  compute05 node.

--Then moved the files to the home folder using command : cp - r /var/scratch/jb/Magnaporthe_project_data/ ~ -The data consists of 5 samples, each sample being made of paired-reads sequencing data, in compressed FASTQ files.These files are meant to contain reads of DNA pertaining to Magnaporthe oryzae
+-Then moved the files to the home folder using command : cp - r /var/scratch/jb/Magnaporthe_project_data/ ~

+-The data consists of 5 samples, each sample being made of paired-reads sequencing data, in compressed FASTQ files.These files are meant to contain reads of DNA pertaining to Magnaporthe oryzae

 -After obtaining our data from the hpc environment we proceeded on to perform a fastqc analysis on the 5 samples.
 The fastc was performed using version fastqc/0.11.7 on ILRI's HPC environment.
 -The exact commands: module load fastqc/0.11.7 .
 Then changed to the Group5_RT_miniproject directory: cd Group5_RT_miniproject/Data/Raw_reads.
 We then ran fastqc on the raw_reads data directory
 sidenote: *To review: create a short bash script that runs the fastqc and makes directory: Results/QC_data/fastqc_raw_reads*